-The hosting of round-table talks may also be funded for the purpose of strategic planning, nationwide collaborations conceived of as self-organisation processes and networking measures for communities and infrastructure facilities, as well as the further development of funding arrangements.
-Please get in touch with DFG programme contact responsible if you have any questions.
+The hosting of roundtable talks may also be funded for the purpose of strategic planning, nationwide collaborations conceived of as self-organisation processes and networking measures for communities and infrastructure facilities, as well as the further development of funding measures.
+Please contact the responsible DFG programme contact if you have any questions.